robpomeroy/A-Home-for-Mo/content/updates.md

 With very little on the market, even less that was suitable, we placed an offer, which was then accepted, on a lovely house in Mickle Trafford, a village just outside Chester.
-This house has a detached double garage, which we plan to covert into Morgan's quarters.
+This house has a detached double garage, which we plan to convert into Morgan's quarters.
 And there's a gap of about 12 feet/3.7 metres between the garage and the house, where we will build a new staff/kitchen/store room.